 Report on Other Legal and Regulatory Requirements

-16. As required by the Companies (Auditor's Report) Order 2016 (the Order') issued by the Central Government of India in terms of Section 143(11) of the Act we givein the Annexure I a statement on the matters specified in paragraphs 3 and 4 of theOrder.
-11. Further to our comments in Annexure I as required by Section 143(3) of theAct we report that:
+16. As required by the Companies (Auditor's Report) Order 2016 ('the Order') issued bythe Central Government of India in terms of Section 143(11) of the Act we give in theAnnexure I a statement on the matters specified in paragraphs 3 and 4 of the Order.

 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit of theaccompanying standalone financial statements;

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;